Yeamin0007/weeding-snap-client/README.md

 ### Work Process
 First made a Navbar
 Then Creat An Home Page devides by different sections. on service Section I loaded service and limit it to 3. and added a show more button by clicking show more button you will find the services section with different services. you view ther details there explore many thing.
-Just go to the site see what is waiting for you
+Just go to the site see what is waiting for you.